Together you can make the best decisions for your family's future

 Once you feel you have reached a satisfactory resolution, you may ask me to prepare a draft agreement for you and your spouse to each review with your respective lawyers.
 Another option is to have me prepare a memorandum summarizing the discussions that took place in mediation, which can then be used by your lawyers to prepare an agreement.
 Agreements reached in mediation are not binding until they have been incorporated into a written agreement signed by both spouses.

-Schedule a consultation to see if family mediation is right for you.
-Send an email to email@example.com for more information.
+Schedule an intake meeting to see if family mediation is right for you.
+Send an email to firstname.lastname@example.org for more information.

 Copyright 2015 Daniella Wald Family Law Resolutions